5 Ways to Use Annuities in Your Estate Plan

 For deferred annuities, the accumulation phase is the time during which your contributions add to your annuity's value and potentially grow tax-deferred.
 Depending on how close you are to reaching your contract's maturity date—when payouts can begin and earnings become taxable—there may be several options for your annuity that better meet your current needs, such as:

-- Surrender it for a lump sum: You may be able to cash out your annuity if you've reached the end of its surrender period—the time frame during which you cannot withdraw the funds without paying a hefty charge of as much as 20% of the contract value, plus an additional 10% penalty if you're younger than age 59½.
+• Surrender it for a lump sum: You may be able to cash out your annuity if you've reached the end of its surrender period—the time frame during which you cannot withdraw the funds, usually six to eight years after purchase, without paying a potentially hefty charge.
+Annuity surrender charges typically range from 7% to 10% of the withdrawal amount during the first year, decreasing by one percentage point each year thereafter.
 However, even if you're still within your surrender period, your annuity may allow annual withdrawals up to a certain percentage without being subject to a surrender charge.

 For either of these strategies, be aware they can be considered a withdrawal and may create a large taxable event.
+Withdrawals of taxable amounts are considered ordinary income, and you may be subject to a 10% federal tax penalty if taken before age 59½.
 It's critical to scrutinize your annuity contract and consult a tax professional before implementing any changes.

 Payout phase